-The civil status of the deceased person may also indirectly affect the inheritance rights of his/her children.
+The civil status of the deceased person may also indirectly affect the inheritance rights of their children.

 The amount of the surviving civil partner's legal right share depends on two factors: